Homemade Ginger Syrup and the SodaStream Soda Maker

 I did not receive anything from SodaStream, nor did they ask me to write this.
 I bought it myself and just like it so much I wanted to share.
 I think it’s a great product if you want to be healthy, environmentally conscious, and fiscally responsible.

-If you think you’d like to order one, I’d appreciate it if you did so through one of the links to the right on my blog because, like with my Amazon store, I get a very tiny percentage which will help keep this blog otherwise ad-free.
+If you think you’d like to order one, I’d appreciate it if you did so through this amazon affiliate link; SodaStream Soda Maker.
+With each order, I get a very tiny percentage which will help keep this blog otherwise ad-free but your cost is the same.

 OK, cool…and looks super yummy..what is the spice that is in the upper right hand corner of the photo–palm sugar? and why haven’t you brought some to M-O-M?